iterative/dvc/README.rst

 DVC is compatible with Git for storing code and the dependency graph (DAG), but not data files cache.
-To store and share data files cache DVC supports remotes - any cloud (S3, Azure, Google Cloud, etc) or any on-premise network storage (via SSH. for example).
+To store and share data files cache DVC supports remotes - any cloud (S3, Azure, Google Cloud, etc) or any on-premise network storage (via SSH, for example).

 How DVC works
 =============